The Gaussian core model in high dimensions: Positive-definite functions

 This assertion is well known for $k=0$, and it is not hard to prove it for $k=1$ using the Christoffel-Darboux formula.
-For general $k$, it is the Bessel function analogue of Theorem~3.1 from \cite{CK07}:
+For general $k$, it is a Bessel function analogue of Theorem~3.1 from \cite{CK07}:

 \begin{theorem}[Cohn and Kumar \cite{CK07}] Let $p_0,\dots,p_n$ be the monic orthogonal polynomials with respect to some measure on $\R$, where $\deg p_i = i$, let $\alpha \in \R$, and let

 be the roots of $p_n+\alpha p_{n-1}$.
 Then for $1 \le k<n$, the polynomial